cortexproject/cortex/docs/operations/blocks-storage.md

 1. Deploy your Memcached cluster using a [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/)
 2. Create an [headless service](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services) for Memcached StatefulSet
 3. Configure the Cortex's Memcached client address using the `dnssrvnoa+` [service discovery](../configuration/arguments.md#dns-service-discovery)

+## Chunks cache

+Store-gateway and querier also support cache for storing chunks fetched from storage.
+Chunks contain actual samples, and can be reused if user query hits the same series for the same time range.

+To enable chunks cache, please set `-experimental.tsdb.bucket-store.chunks-cache.backend`.
+Chunks can currently only be stored into Memcached cache.
+Memcached client can be configured via flags with `-experimental.tsdb.bucket-store.chunks-cache.memcached` prefix.

+There are additional low-level options for configuring chunks cache.
+Please refer to other flags with `experimental.tsdb.bucket-store.chunks-cache` prefix.

 ## Configuration